top of page

 Practice Guides & Courses

-Structured video-based guides and online courses you can follow on your own to build natural mobility skills and develop a personal practice at your own pace.
+Structured video-based guides you can follow on your own to build natural mobility skills and develop a personal practice at your own pace.

 In-person or online sessions focused on understanding what’s going on, learning the most effective movements and practical self-care techniques for your needs, and adjusting the approach as you progress.